How to easily crop pictures in PowerPoint

 In this post, I’ll share 3 Advanced PowerPoint Picture Crop tips to get more out of your photos in PowerPoint.

-This includes how to Crop picture to any shape, adjust focus to middle of picture or any part of the picture, compress picture after cropping to reduce file size.
+This includes how to Crop the picture to any shape, adjust focus to the middle of picture or any part of the picture, compress picture after cropping to reduce file size.

 In addition to this, you’ll find a creative way to use the picture crop option (to solve a very common problem in PowerPoint).

 After going through this tutorial you will be able to :

 – Crop picture as a circle or star or any other creative shape

 – Change Picture Crop from one shape to another